pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-singletons.md

 To designate a prefab as a singleton instance, simply add a prefab named MySingleton to the /Resources/Singletons folder.
 If no prefab is found, an empty GameObject with a `MySingleton` component will be automatically created.

 {{% callout caution %}}
-Like when deriving from `UxrComponent`, remember overriding the Unity methods and calling the base implementation.
+When using Unity methods, just like when deriving from `UxrComponent`, make sure to override it and call the base implementation.
 {{% /callout %}}